EtienneWarneck/NobelPrizeDeploy2/README.md

 # NobelPrize App

 ### React, REST API, modules.css, Radium, Adobe Typekit, Heroku
-This app uses two open endpoints to retrieve data from the API of Nobelprize.org Using React, data was retrieved and displayed with a customized UI design with frameworks such as Module.css and deployed with Heroku.
+This app uses two open endpoints to retrieve data from the API of Nobelprize.org.
+Using React, data was retrieved and displayed with a customized UI design and deployed with Heroku.

 Please try the app by visiting the link: https://nobeldeploy2.herokuapp.com/

-The home page allows the user to select the category of its choice :
+The home page allows the user to select the category of their choosing :

 ![Alternate text](assets/home.png)
 #